 The Western Australian Cruising Guide is regarded as the coastal cruising bible for WA, covering the coast from Darwin to Eucla, including the Christmas and Cocos Islands.
 This book is a definite "must have", especially for cruising the Kimberley, with over 600 pages, 220 chartlets and many interesting colour photos.
 The main source of information for this guide is feedback from the hundreds of sailors who have shared their knowledge of this largely unexplored part of the coast.

-This new edition is a major revision of the previous edition published in 2014.
+The 5th edition, now in its fourth update (v5.4), was a major revision of the 4th edition published in 2014.
 It includes dozens of new diagrams and several hundred new items of information.
 The first part of the guide covers weather, tides, passage planning, communications, emergency services, marine animals and government departments.
 The second part contains specific pilotage information on many anchorages, showing suitable spots to anchor, dangers, the amount of protection, tidal information, places of interest, history of the area, and local contact details.

-This will enable the guide to be read on almost any platform, including desktops (PC and Mac), laptops, tablets (ipad etc.), android phones and iphones.
+This will enable the guide to be read on almost any platform, including desktops (PC, Linux and Mac), laptops, tablets (iPad, Android etc.), android phones and iphones.

-The pdf file is about 70MB and the ePub file is about 185MB, so a reasonable internet connection is required for sensible download times.
+The pdf file is about 70MB and the ePub file is about 140MB, so a reasonable internet connection is required for sensible download times.
 Once downloaded, you do not need an internet connection unless you want to use the live links in the document.
 Hardcopy versions will not be offered, but anyone can print out all or part of a copy if they wish.

 To download your free copy of this invaluable resource:

-The current edition is version 5.20.
-It contains more than 150 changes and updates since version 5.1 was issued in December 2017.
-It will be updated at regular intervals so if you wish to be notified when a new version is available for download, send an email now to firstname.lastname@example.org
+The current edition is version 5.4 (files are labelled 540).
+It contains more than 150 changes and updates since version 5.3 was issued in March 2021.
+If you wish to be notified when the next version becomes available for download, send an email now to email@example.com